Agua de piña is a very popular agua fresca served all over Mexico, and made from just a few ingredients.

 - Combine the pineapple juice, water and any simple syrup (if you wish to sweeten it).
 Stir well and refrigerate until well-chilled, about an hour.

-Serve cold.
-Keeps in the refrigerator for 3-4 days.
+Serve cold or over ice.
+Keeps in the refrigerator for up to 4 days.